Finance Issues

 Assessing Church Financial Health Made Easy

-Assessing Church Financial Health Made Easy—Even if you are not financially inclined So … you’re an XP (or equivalent) and you’re in charge of (among other things) the financial health and operations of your [...]
+Assessing Church Financial Health Made Easy—Even if you are not financially inclined So … you’re an XP (or equivalent) and you’re in charge of (among other things) the financial health and operations [...]

-5 Building Blocks of Church Financial Integrity … with free ebook
+5 Building Blocks of Church Financial Integrity

 Numbers Based on Operating Budget or Total Revenue